-A group of businessmen hurried past, forcing her to sidestep them, and she edged closer to the safety of the electronic display board.
-The Venice-bound Royal Express would be leaving platform ten in less than fifteen minutes.
+A group of businessmen hurried past, forcing her to sidestep them.
+She edged closer to the electronic display board.
+The Venice-bound Royal Express was due to leave platform ten in less than fifteen minutes.

 Platform ten.
 She slipped her phone back into the pocket of her red wool coat and looked around, unsure whom to ask.
-Different uniforms scurried about and any one of them might help.
-But her French like her Italian worked on guesswork at best, and she was running out of time.
+Different uniforms scurried about, and any one of them might help.
+But her French like her Italian worked on guesswork, and it would take too long to make herself understood.
+She was already running out of time.

-She took a last glance up at the board and stepped back straight into a metal luggage trolley at least a foot taller than her five foot five.
+With a last glance up at the board, she took a step back and collided with a metal luggage trolley at least a foot taller than her five foot five.
 The metal jangled against her, sending her staggering backwards into a pair of strong male hands.

 Moira quickly straightened.
 “Please don’t worry,” she said, flustered but giving him a reassuring smile.
-She righted her red coat over the Chanel jacket and the pencil skirt that hugged her curves.
+She righted her red coat over her Chanel jacket and curve-hugging pencil skirt.
 “My fault entirely.
 I should have looked.”

-He returned her smile and white teeth flashed against dark skin in a young kind face, and Paris suddenly seemed less intimidating.
+He returned her smile, and white teeth flashed against dark skin in a kind young face.
+Paris suddenly seemed less intimidating.

 “Yes.”
 She nodded enthusiastically, ridiculously grateful that he spoke English.

 “Then follow.
-The train, it will leave soon, non?
+The train, it leaves soon, non?
 We will hurry.”

 “Oh gosh, yes.
 I don’t want to miss it.”
 And grabbing her small travel case, she rushed after him.

-He obviously knew this station like the back of his hand because he weaved a quick path through the crowds, handling the rattling loaded trolley like it was on wings rather than clankety wheels.
-And before Moira knew it, she was standing on a cold platform ten with her frantic breath coming out in wintery puffs and with the majestic royal-blue carriages of the Royal Express stretched out before her.
+He obviously knew this station like the back of his hand, because he weaved a quick path through the crowds, all the while handling the loaded rattling trolley like it was on wings rather than clackety wheels.
+And before Moira knew it, she was standing on platform ten with her frantic breath coming out in cold wintery puffs, and the majestic blue carriages of the Royal Express stretched out before her.